jessereynolds/puppet-chrome-gitbook-cache-all/README.md

 ## Usage

 * Load up the gitbook under puppet-kmo.gitbook.io
-* hit the 'c' key - this will start it progressing through each page
+* hit the 'j' key - this will start it progressing through each page
-* if you want it to stop, hit the 'd' key
+* when you want it to stop, hit the 'k' key
 * navigate around as usual